 Among all the Gallic peoples, there are three sets of men who are held in exceptional honor: the Bards, the Vates, and the Druids.
 The Bards are singers and poets; the Vates, diviners and natural philosophers; while the Druids, in addition to natural philosophy, as well as study moral philosophy.

-No, Caesar does not mention the Bards and Vates he refers to all as the Druids.
+Now, Caesar does not mention the Bards and Vates he refers to all as the Druids.
 Is he including them all as Druids?
 Is he not mentioning them because he is only focused on the Druids?
 Does he not truly understand?